tsuneko/COM3D2.GUIExt/TestPlugin/README.md

 When the TestPlugin button is clicked again, it be disabled and destroy the two buttons.

 This should be compatible with PluginManager, although I haven't tested it.

+## GUIExt Standalone

+While the TestPlugin is built with the standalone version of `GUIExt.cs`, it does not require it and will work with the proper version of GUIExt.